strmlineapp-ux/agileflow/docs/design-system.md

 - **Icon Set**: We exclusively use **Google Material Symbols** via the `<GoogleSymbol />` component.
 This ensures a consistent visual language.
 - **Hover Behavior**: The color of icons on hover is typically determined by their parent element.
 For example, an icon inside a `<Button variant="ghost">` will change to the primary theme color on hover because the button's text color changes, and the icon inherits that color.
 This creates a clean and predictable interaction.
+- **Destructive Actions**: Delete or other destructive action icons are `text-muted-foreground` by default and become `text-destructive` on hover to provide a clear but not overwhelming visual warning.

 ### Theming & Button Styles